LiarPrincess/Violet/Documentation/BigInt.md

 - store `UInt32` + `Bool` for sign which gives us `Int33` (with 2 zero representations)
 - just store `Int32`

-We went with option 3: “store `Int32`”, because it is really simple to implement.
+We went with option 4: “store `Int32`”, because it is really simple to implement.

 **Heap**

 But what about this pointer-thingy?
 How do we allocate this object?
 - [Array](https://developer.apple.com/documentation/swift/array) - arrays do not allow us to use tagged pointers which basically invalidates everything we talked about.
-Also, they are bigger in size than pointer (tested on x64).
+Also, they are bigger in size than a pointer (tested on intel x64).
-- [UnsafeBufferPointer](https://developer.apple.com/documentation/swift/unsafebufferpointer) - the problem is that this is *unowned* memory and we can't trivially find the owner that would be responsible for deallocation.
+- [UnsafeBufferPointer](https://developer.apple.com/documentation/swift/unsafebufferpointer) - the problem is that this is an *unowned* memory and we can't trivially find the owner that would be responsible for deallocation.
 To solve this we would have to implement our own garbage collection or ARC.
 - [ManagedBufferPointer](https://developer.apple.com/documentation/swift/managedbufferpointer) - this is basically a bunch of memory with *Header* and *Elements* controlled by ARC… which is exactly what we need

 **Two complement vs sign + magnitude**